api-specification-toolbox/home/README.md

-# OpenAPI Initiative (OAI) Demand Generation
+# API Specification Toolbox
-This is a GitHub organization dedicated to generating demand around the OpenAPI specification and its community.
-It is in alignment with the OAI, but is meant to allow for a wider reach across the community, and increased level of involvement by non-members.
+This is a GitHub organization dedicated to generating demand around API specification and the people, services, and tooling around them.
+Working independent of any organization or company to help drive attention and demand for common API specifications.

-Things are just getting started, and you are encouraged to get involved to help increase awareness about what is possible with the OpenAPI specification, and the services and tooling built on top of them.
+Things are just getting started, and you are encouraged to get involved to help increase awareness about what is possible with API specifications, and the services and tooling built on top of them.

 A couple ways you can get involved today:

-- **Weekly Open Office Hours** - You can join in the conversation each week in the OAI DemandGen Open Office Hours, 8:00 AM Pacific time--just email [info@apievangelist.com](mailto:info@apievangelist.com) to get added to the invite.
+- **Weekly Open Office Hours** - You can join in the conversation each week in the API Specification Toolbox Open Office Hours, 8:00 AM Pacific time--just email [info@apievangelist.com](mailto:info@apievangelist.com) to get added to the invite.
 - **GitHub Issues** - We are using GitHub issues to organize ideas, and activities around this work.
 Please submit a GitHub issue for any question or idea you might have, or just email [info@apievangelist.com](mailto:info@apievangelist.com) for private channel.
 - **[Event Calendar](https://calendar.google.com/calendar?cid=Y29vOGVqZGluMjFqdGoxajBzZ2dhOXR1b29AZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ)** - This is the public calendar for all events that are happening as part of this effort, allowing for the wider community to participate.